 The Department congratulates Dr. Chiung-Kuei Huang, Ph.D., Assistant Professor of Pathology, for being awarded a R21 two-year grant for $401,267 from the National Institute on Alcohol Abuse and Alcoholism.
 His project titled “Aspartate beta-hydroxylase and DNA damage in chronic liver diseases” starts on May 1, 2023, where his research focus will be to determine the underlying mechanisms contributing to alcoholic liver disease (ALD) development and progression.

-The Department congratulates Dr. Shengmin Yan, Ph.D., Instructor of Pathology for being awarded a 2023 Pinnacle Research Award in Liver Diseases from the AASLD Foundation.
+The Department congratulates Dr. Shengmin Yan, Ph.D., Assistant Proffessor of Pathology, for being awarded a 2023 Pinnacle Research Award in Liver Diseases from the AASLD Foundation.
 The award of $300,000 will be provided over three (3) years ($100,000 per year).
 The Pinnacle Research Award in Liver Diseases is intended to develop the potential of outstanding early career scientists and encourage research in liver physiology and disease.
 Dr. Yan’s award with the project title of “Roles and mechanisms of cholestasis in alcohol-associated hepatitis” will start on July 1, 2023.